 With the tax landscape constantly changing, the UK Group is committed to ensuring that all laws, rules and regulations are adhered to.
 The UK Group uses professional advisers to help ascertain tax risks whenever it considers that such advice is necessary.

 Day to day tax matters are the responsibility of the Financial Controllers of the respective UK companies.

-The UK Directors are fully involved in all decisions in relation to any areas of actual and potential tax risk.
+The UK directors are fully involved in any decisions in relation to any areas of actual and potential tax risk.

 As the parent company is a US listed company, the whole group (including the UK companies) are subject to the Sarbanes-Oxley Act.
 This Act was introduced by the US Government to improve corporate governance and accountability.
 Tax risk is mitigated by the UK Group through the implementation of Sarbanes-Oxley, as detailed in the following activities:

 Quarterly reporting of tax figures to the US ensures that any tax issues are brought to the attention of the US Treasury and Finance function.